brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-tidus.md

 ## Picking a Class and Subclass

 Two things are paramount when building a character based on Tidus: his Dexterity and Charisma are high, and he has support abilities available to him.
-His personality and background as a professional athlete give him a very competitive nature and drive to accomplish his goals and push his party to do the same.
+His personality and background as a professional athlete give him a competitive nature and drive to accomplish his goals and push his party to do the same.
 Stat-wise, in Final Fantasy X, Tidus is a well-balanced character with good speed and strength, although specialists like [Auron](/dnd-in-pop-culture/final-fantasy/ff10-auron/) and [Rikku](/dnd-in-pop-culture/final-fantasy/ff10-rikku/) beat him in their best areas.

 With his personality, drive, and stats, a natural fit for Tidus is an **Oath of Glory Paladin**.
 Tucked away in _Mythic Odysseys of Theros_, this is a Paladin subclass all about winning and achieving glory—a commitment Tidus already exhibits.
 The subclass learns valuable support spells like Enhance Ability, Haste, and Freedom of Movement; the Channel Divinity feature makes physical checks (Acrobatics and Athletics) much easier; and the aura ability, while being somewhat niche, allows the party to race across the battlefield as long as they stay in formation.
 The oath itself neatly sums up many of the aspects of Tidus’s personality as well.